h4rm/ThreePhotons.jl/README.md

 A Julia package for the structure determination from single molecule X-ray scattering experiments with down to only three photons.
 This package has not been officially released in the Julia Repository.

 This is not meant for 'out-of-box' usage (yet).
-It is a proof-of-principle demonstration of the method described in the paper "Structure determination from single molecule X-ray scattering with three photons per image".
+It is a proof-of-principle demonstration of the method described in the paper "*Structure determination from single molecule X-ray scattering with three photons per image*".

 Installation
 =============